 First production: November 19, 1936, New York, Group Theater, 44th Street Theatre, Lee Strasberg, dir., Lehman Engel, cond.

 A few days later, Aggie, Minny Belle's widowed mother, discusses Johnny with Grandpa Joe as she sews ("Aggie's Song").
-Johnny gives a locket with his picture to Minny Belle, who receives it rapturously ("Oh, Heart of Love"), then steels herself against his departure ("Farewell, Goodbye").
-When Johnny tells her he's not sure he wants to go to war, Minny Belle breaks their engagement, and Johnny decides to join up after all ("The Sergeant's Chant").
-At the recruiting station, Captain Valentine reads a movie magazine ("Captain Valentine's Song") while Anguish takes his physical.
+Johnny gives a locket with his picture to Minny Belle, who receives it rapturously ("Oh Heart of Love").
+But when Johnny tells her he's not sure he wants to go to war, Minny Belle breaks their engagement.
+After studying Wilson's declaration, Johnny decides to join up after all.
+At the recruiting station the next day, Captain Valentine reads a movie magazine ("Captain Valentine's Song") while Anguish takes his physical.
 After he is rejected, Valentine and his staff examine Johnny.
 His unorthodox replies cause him to flunk the intelligence test, and two hulking privates throw him out.
 But when Johnny knocks one of them flat with a single punch, Captain Valentine inducts him after all.
-Not long afterwards, hundreds of new soldiers sail past the Statue of Liberty, bound for Europe.
-Johnny addresses the statue, hailing the ideals she represents.
-As he falls asleep, she replies, explaining that she is merely an inanimate symbol, misused to send young men off to die ("Song of the Goddess").
+Despite Johnny's incompetence at basic training ("The Sergeant's Chant," "West-Pointer's Song"), he is sent to France.
+As the troop ship passes the Statue of Liberty, Johnny addresses the statue, hailing the ideals she represents.
+As he falls asleep, she explains that she is merely an inanimate symbol, misused to send young men off to die ("Song of the Goddess").

 As the newly arrived American soldiers walk toward the front lines, a cortege of lame and blind French soldiers stumble away ("Song of the Wounded Frenchmen").
-The new soldiers settle into the trenches, and Johnny brings tea and food ("The Tea Song").
-At nightfall, one homesick soldier sings of Texas ("Oh, the Rio Grande"), and Johnny dreams of Minny Belle.
+The new soldiers settle into the trenches with their British counterparts, and Johnny brings tea ("The Tea Song").
+At nightfall, one homesick soldier sings of Texas ("Oh the Rio Grande"), and Johnny dreams of Minny Belle ("Johnny's Dream").
 Three cannon muzzles take center stage and sing to the sleeping soldiers, saying that they are only metal that might have been put to better use ("Song of the Guns").

-Johnny sets out at dawn to find a pesky German sniper and captures him ("Music of the Stricken Redeemer").
+Johnny sets out at dawn to find a pesky German sniper and captures him.
 Since the young man speaks English, Johnny encourages him to stoke resistance to the war among the rank and file and sends him back to enemy lines.
 Captain Valentine appears and tries to gun down the sniper over Johnny's objections.
 When the Germans return fire, Johnny is shot in the buttocks.

 A flirtatious French nurse tends to Johnny in the hospital ("Mon Ami, My Friend").
-A doctor enters with a canister of laughing gas, but he loses track of it when a dignitary enters.
-Still hoping to stop the war, Johnny waits until everyone leaves and sneaks out with the canister.
+A doctor enters with a canister of laughing gas, but he loses track of it when the Sister enters.
+Shocked by his lack of fervor, she accuses Johnny of treason; he subdues her with laughing gas and sneaks out with the canister.
 Later the same night the Allied commanders convene in a splendid chateau.
 The generals plan strategy, casually discussing the thousands of lives that will be lost ("The Allied High Command").
-Suddenly Johnny appears and announces that the German soldiers are ready to give up.
+Suddenly Johnny appears and announces that the German soldiers are ready to call a truce.
 As the generals try to seize him, Johnny releases the laughing gas.
-The commanders collapse in hilarity ("The Laughing Generals") and send Johnny back to the front lines with an order ending the war, but they revoke it the instant the gas wears off.
+The commanders collapse in hilarity ("The Dance of the Generals") and send Johnny back to the front lines with an order ending the war, but they revoke it the instant the gas wears off.

 Johnny rushes to the battlefield and proclaims the end of hostilities.
-Despite the joyful reaction from both sides, two American officers accuse Johnny of spying and order the battle to be rejoined.
-Over renewed shellbursts, an American and a German chaplain simultaneously intone prayers ("In Times of War and Tumult").
-When the smoke clears, Johnny is arrested, returned to America, and committed to a mental hospital.
+Despite the joyful reaction from both sides, Johnny is accused of spying and an order is given to continue fighting.
+Over renewed shellbursts, an American and a German priest simultaneously intone prayers ("In Time of War and Tumults").
+When the smoke clears, Johnny is arrested and returned to America.

 In the final scene, a prematurely aged Johnny stands on a street corner hawking handmade toys while a war rally goes on in a nearby stadium.
-He continues his cries of "Toys!
-Toys!" as the roar from the stadium grows louder.
-Johnny lifts his voice in a song of hope against the cruelty and dishonesty all around him ("Johnny's Song").
+As the roar from the stadium grows louder, Johnny lifts his voice in a song of hope against the cruelty and dishonesty all around him ("Johnny's Song").